SiclaitGitHub/configure-ad/README.md

 - Click "Review + Create".
 - Click "Create".

-Create a new Azure resource group, virtual network, subnet and virtual machine running Windows 10.
+In Azure create a new resource group, virtual network, subnet and virtual machine running Windows 10.
 Choose a VM size according to your needs.
 Once the VM is set up, you will need to connect to it using Remote Desktop.
 For this, you'll need the public IP address of the VM and the credentials you provided during the VM setup.

 <p><img width="918" alt="Screen Shot 2023-07-11 at 9 51 36 PM" src="https://github.com/SiclaitGitHub/configure-ad/assets/139138443/0cfdf26d-c770-4180-8dd1-d05351d4e8db">